blocoio/faker/README.md

  - Implement remaining components of the [Faker ruby gem](https://github.com/stympy/faker/).

 ## Proguard

-To use Faker with proguard, here are the rules you need to add:
+If you are using R8 the shrinking and obfuscation rules are included automatically.

-    # SnakeYAML
+ProGuard users will need to add the following options:
     -keep class org.yaml.snakeyaml.** { public protected private *; }
     -keep class org.yaml.snakeyaml.** { public protected private *; }
     -dontwarn org.yaml.snakeyaml.**